igr/sexyeditor/doc/Usage.md

 If checked, background image will not follow scrolling of the editor.

-## Shrink to fit
+## Fit to editor

-Large background images will be scaled down to fit the visible area of the editor.
+Various fitting strategies, on how background image is resized for the editor size.

 ## Opacity

 Controls the image transparency.

-## Resize
+## Resize on load (adv.)

 If this option is set, large images will be resized to fit the _desktop_ size.
 Note it is a desktop size, not IDEA size, therefore, images will be still a bit larger than editor.
 100% means images will fit to desktop, 50% means images will fit the one quarter of the screen.